han-yaeger/yaeger-tutorial/docs/first-scene.md

-# Add a title/welcome screen
+# Creating the first Scene

 We're going to add the first Scene to the game.
 Yaeger supports two different types of Scenes.
 A `StaticScene` and a `DynamicScene`.
 A `StaticScene` will have no Game World update and should be used for Scenes in which nothing should